powerdrillai/powerdrill-flow-streamlit/README.md

 # Powerdrill Flow - Streamlit

-A Streamlit application for AI data analysis using the Powerdrill API.
+A Streamlit application for AI data analysis using the Powerdrill API, please refer to the API document: https://docs.powerdrill.ai/api-reference/v2/overview.

 ## Features

-- Beautiful, clean, and modern UI
+- Clean, and modern UI based on Streamlit
 - File uploading with support for multiple file formats
 - Dataset and data source management
 - AI-powered data analysis with streaming responses